rohra-mehak/ScienceSync/README.md

    cd yourpath/to/ScienceSync
    ```

-   On Linux and macOS
+   On Linux , macOS or Windows
-   Use the `mkdir` command followed by the name of the directory

-   On Windows
-   Use the `mkdir` command (or the equivalent `md` command) in the terminal of your IDE.
+   Use the `mkdir` command followed by the name of the directory in the terminal of your IDE.

    ```bash
    mkdir secrets
    ```